MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Trap.md

 +     nonsenseString <<<<
 ```

-Because Windows PowerShell does not recognize "nonsenseString" as a cmdlet
+Because PowerShell does not recognize "nonsenseString" as a cmdlet
 or other item, it returns a CommandNotFoundException error.
 This
 terminating error is trapped by the specific Trap statement.